KPRSN/kprsn.github.io/README.md

 Karlpersson.se - My personal web page

-Made using Jekyll

-Updating icons:
+Constructed as a static web page using Jekyll.
+See http://jekyllrb.com for more details.

+#Updating icons
-Save as .svg and rename to .html.
+When modifying icons, save as .svg and rename to .html.
-Change width and height properties to 100%.
+Change width and height properties to 100% and remove fill properties, to make it work properly with the css formatting.
-Remove fill properties.